ajitjadhavIT/test-model/README.md

 # test-model
-hare i can explain about neural netwok in deep (mathematical part)
+ I can explain about neural netwok in deep (mathematical part)